marketlandscape/marketlandscape.github.io/about/index.md

 ## Data sources

 Price and market data are obtained from public APIs and processed into index values.
-Availability and accuracy depend on upstream sources, occasional gaps or revisions may occur.
+Availability and accuracy depend on upstream sources; occasional gaps or revisions may occur.

 ## Official presence